ishollowreal-coder/hollow-pro/README.md

 * ⚡ **Optimized Execution:** Zero latency in tool selection.
 * 💎 **Encrypted UI:** Cyber-matrix styled interface with ASCII branding.
 * 📡 **Verified Sources:** Every tool is linked to its official, updated repository.
 ---

+#🧬 Framework Modules
+Reconnaissance & OSINT
+Web Vulnerability Scanning
+Advanced Phishing & Social Engineering
+Wireless & Network Attacks
+Forensics & Steganography
+Android & Mobile Exploitation
+Post-Exploitation & Persistence
+...and 13 more modules.

+---

+#⚠️ Legal Disclaimer
+For educational purposes only.
+Usage of Hollow Ultra Pro for attacking targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.

+---